raymondyou97/PersonalWebsite/content/posts/2021-01-09-My-wfh-workstation.md

 Because of working from home now, I had to get an actual home office as before, I was just using random equipment and peripherals I found in the house and some beatdown chair that gave me pain after sitting down for too long.

-So here is the list of everything you see in the pictures and some quick thoughts for some of the items.
+Nonetheless, here is the list of everything in the pictures below and quick thoughts for each item.

 ![workstation-1](/media/2021-01-09-workstation-1.jpeg)